serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

   }
 }
 ```
-Okay, so there are a few things going on here:

-1. The object we're exporting is a Hapi plugin configuration, which we'll pass along as part of an array to our `server.register()` method on startup.
+The exported object from `api.js` is a Hapi plugin configuration, which we'll pass along as part of an array to our `server.register()` method on startup.

-2. Our path, `/graphql`, will be prefixed by our deployment stage on AWS, i.e., `/dev/graphql`.
-This can result in some complications with some plugins, so be aware that passing `/` here will cause issues with the graphiql IDE.
+There are a couple interesting things to note:

-3. In our context object, we're providing variables that will be available to all of our resolver functions, such as our Flickr connector and our Dataloader instances for caching.
+1. In our context object, we're providing variables that will be available to all of our resolver functions, such as our Flickr connector and our Dataloader instances for caching.
-4. Because we're running on Lambda, it's important to perform some [Query Complexity Analysis](https://www.howtographql.com/advanced/4-security/) to ensure incoming queries won't max out our execution times.
+2. Because we're running on Lambda, it's important to perform some [Query Complexity Analysis](https://www.howtographql.com/advanced/4-security/) to ensure incoming queries won't max out our execution times.
 To accomplish this we're going to use two libraries: [`graphql-depth-limit`](https://github.com/stems/graphql-depth-limit) and [`graphql-query-complexity`](https://github.com/ivome/graphql-query-complexity).
-5. You'll notice that we have tracing enabled, which will append performance data to our responses.
+3. You'll notice that we have tracing enabled, which will append performance data to our responses.
 Check out [Apollo Tracing](https://github.com/apollographql/apollo-tracing) and [Apollo Engine](https://dev-blog.apollodata.com/apollo-engine-and-graphql-error-tracking-e7dd3ce8b99d) for more information on how you can use this to enable performance monitoring on your GraphQL endpoint.

+We also have an `graphiql.js` file which defines the `/graphiql` endpoint for the graphical IDE:

 `graphiql.js`
 ```javascript